 The cold turkey method, or “quitting cold turkey” as it is more commonly referred, simply means that someone tries to quit smoking using no cessation aids.
 Cessation aids are medications, devices, or methods to make quitting easier.
 Those who go cold turkey forgo these methods and try to stop smoking without using any replacement products.

 Overall, healthcare professionals tend to like the cold turkey method.
 It promotes smokers to quit without replacing the habit with something else.
-Going gold turkey can also save quitters money, as they won’t have to worry about buying nicotine replacement items or cigarettes.
+Going cold turkey can also save quitters money, as they will not have to worry about buying nicotine replacement items or cigarettes.

-Despite the apparent benefits in terms of health, there are several reasons quitting cold turkey is not the right option for many smokers.
+Despite the apparent benefits regarding health, there are several reasons why quitting cold turkey is not the right option for many smokers.